 - 1. GPA of 2.5 in all courses on degree.
 All UHV courses must be a grade of "C" or better. - 2.
 Evidence of the characteristics, behaviors and attitudes appropriate to the teaching profession.

-Student Teaching Standards and Procedures for Admission
+Student Teaching Standards and Admissions

 Prerequisites for Student Teaching